U.S. Route 158: Route description

-US 158 is a parallel of U.S. Route 58 (which runs generally through southern Virginia), though route does not intersect its parent, instead intersecting its sibling, US 258.
+US 158 is a parallel of U.S. Route 58 (which runs generally through southern Virginia), although the route does not intersect its parent, instead intersecting its sibling, US 258.
 It currently runs for 350.2 mi from Mocksville, at US 64/US 601 to Whalebone Junction in the town of Nags Head, at US 64/ North Carolina Route 12.
 A 10 mi stretch skirts the Great Dismal Swamp.